 If you are having any concerns about managing your finances, there is help available.
 You can contact the fees and funding team who will be able to offer advice.

 Should you fall behind with your accommodation fees, the University will follow the rent arrears procedure (PDF), which is designed to work with you in conjunction with your Residential Life team to create a payment plan and enable you to pay any rent owed.

 Your bedroom will be supplied with a bed, mattress, desk, task lighting, chair, curtains/blind, drawers/shelving, wardrobe and waste receptacle.
 We do not supply bed linen, duvets or pillows.
 You can order these to be delivered to your residence before your arrival.

 For reasons of safety residents are not permitted to have their own heaters or cooking equipment such as toasters or kettles in their bedrooms.
 Any such items may be taken into storage by residence staff.

 Bicycles are left in the bike store at the owner's risk and A2Dominion do not accept liability for any accidents, damage or loss incurred.

 Please read your contents insurance with regard to cover for your bike and ensure that it is stored as per the conditions of the cover.
 If the value of your bike is greater than the cover provided you should consider either extending your insurance policy or finding another suitable policy.

 Residents are expected to maintain their accommodation including communal areas in a clean and habitable condition.
 In particular they must wash up after themselves and participate in the recycling scheme that will be explained on arrival.
 Failure to observe adequate standards of cleanliness and hygiene may lead to the suspension of normal cleaning services, removal of goods or material and/or the imposition of charges for additional cleaning in addition to action under the Disciplinary Procedures.

-Cleaning of flats will take place every two weeks providing residents:
+Cleaning of flats will take place every week providing residents: